How to Get the Final Separation Decree

 Request for Submission.
 If you want your separation approved without having a hearing, fill out the Request for Submission.
 This form asks the judge to approve of the Decree without a hearing.
 Only one party needs to complete this (usually the Plaintiff).

 - Affidavit of Resident Witness.
 This step is only needed if you are asking for a separation without having a hearing, or if the judge did not establish either party’s Nevada residency on record at a hearing.
-One spouse must be a Nevada resident in order to get a separation in Nevada.
-The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for separation.
+One spouse must be a Nevada resident to get a separation in Nevada.
+The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.

 Confidential Information Sheet.
-This form discloses both spouses' social security numbers (which is required for everyone filing for separation) and helps parents with child support enforcement in the future if needed.
+This form discloses both spouses' social security numbers (which is required for everyone) and helps parents with child support enforcement in the future if needed.
 It is a confidential document that is not part of the public record.

 Confidential Information Sheet - WITH CHILDREN (pdf fillable)